jericjan/yt-playlist-to-clipboard/README.md

 # yt-playlist-to-clipboard
 A simple python program that sends vids in a youtube playlist to your clipboard one by one.
+I mainly made this so I could mass paste videos into Discord's Watch Together feature.

 Somet things to take note of:
 - This will need **youtube-dl.exe** in the same path as itself.